lmosca61/Adaptive_Optics_Simulator/README.md

 ## Project Overview

 This project goes beyond static optical modeling by calculating advanced dynamic metrics like **atmospheric turbulence decay** and **dynamic residual errors** over a 1000-step time series.
 It combines these with a Singular Value Decomposition (SVD) matrix to tune a discrete-time control loop, predicting the final stabilized wavefront.
-Since the system simulates a continuous feedback loop, it constantly minimizes the wavefront error to maximize the optical Strehl Ratio.
+Since the system simulates a continuous feedback loop, it constantly minimizes the wavefront error to improve the optical Strehl Ratio.

 The core of the project is a **Discrete MIMO Feedback Controller**, designed with custom transfer functions to handle the 14 fundamental Zernike modes simultaneously.